 7. Maintaining essential services.
 Where heat, hot water, cold water, gas, electricity, or other utility services are provided in such building or in any dwelling unit located therein, the tenant protection plan shall specify the means and methods to be used for maintaining such services during such work in accordance with the requirements of the New York city housing maintenance code.
 If a disruption of any such service is anticipated during the work, then such plan shall specify the anticipated duration of such disruption and the means and methods to be employed to minimize such disruption, including the provision of sufficient alternatives for such service during such disruption.

+Remove Section 28-104.8.4.1 in its entirety as displayed below, there will be no accompanying legislative history or text for Section 28-104.8.4 from this moment forward.

 §28-104.8.4.1 Public Availability of Tenant Protection Plan.
 Upon issuance of a permit for work containing a tenant protection plan, the department shall make the tenant protection plan publicly available on its website.

+Remove Section 28-104.8.4.2 in its entirety as displayed below, there will be no accompanying legislative history or text for Section 28-104.8.4 from this moment forward.

 §28-104.8.4.2 Provision of Copy of Tenant Protection Plan to Occupants Upon Request.
 The owner of a building undergoing work for which a tenant protection plan is required by section 28-104.8.4 shall, upon request from an occupant of a dwelling unit within such building, provide such occupant with a paper copy of the tenant protection plan approved by the department.

+Remove Section 28-104.8.4.3 in its entirety as displayed below, there will be no accompanying legislative history or text for Section 28-104.8.4 from this moment forward.

 §28-104.8.4.3 Notice to Occupants.
 Upon issuance of a permit for work containing a tenant protection plan, the owner shall (i) distribute a notice regarding such plan to each occupied dwelling unit or (ii) post a notice regarding such plan in a conspicuous manner in the building lobby, as well as on each floor within ten feet of the elevator, or in a building where there is no elevator, within ten feet of or in the main stairwell on such floor.
 The notice shall be in a form created or approved by the department and shall include:

 1. A statement that occupants of the building may obtain a paper copy of such plan from the owner and may access such plan on the department website;